 Perform Tomcat-Specific Connection Tasks

 After your repository has been configured, you must configure the web application servers to connect to the Pentaho Repository.
-In this section, JDBC and JNDI connections are made to the Hibernate, Jackrabbit, and Quartz databases.
+In this section, you will make JDBC and JNDI connections to the Hibernate, Jackrabbit, and Quartz databases.

 By default, the Pentaho Server software is configured to be deployed and run on the Tomcat server.
 As such, connections have already been specified and only the Tomcat context.xml file must be modified.